-The third and final pre-release excerpt from Stepsisters: A Deceived Novel takes place a bit further on in the story than excerpts one and two.
-The scene at the end of this preview was one of my favorites to write!
+The third and final pre-release excerpt from Stepsisters takes place further on in the story than excerpts one and two.
+The scene at the end was one of my favorites to write!
 (Warnings for bad language – and flying tennis balls!)

 Angelina couldn’t believe it – Bane’s offer was legit.
 The man claiming to be a talent scout really was a talent scout; the same talent scout, in fact, who’d offered Jenny her audition for Sing for the Peace.
 Needless to say, she couldn’t have been more thrilled.
 Her father managed to take five minutes out of his busy schedule to confirm the facts the next morning, and once he’d arranged a solid try-out date, Victoria was nearly as ecstatic as Angelina was.
 Not necessarily because her stepdaughter was being given an opportunity, but more for herself and the bragging rights such an opportunity would mean.